johnnymetz/ddtrace-celery-gevent-bug/README.md

 ## Bug

 Run the server with ddtrace, celery and gevent.
 You don't need to have the datadog agent running (bug occurs with and without it).
+Notice the celery fails to start, with and without `DJANGO_SETTINGS_MODULE` set.

 ```bash
 ddtrace-run celery -A mysite.celery.app worker --pool=gevent --loglevel=info